warheart1984-ctrl/Aris-/README.md

 3. Run:

+ARIS Demo.exe

 Optional:

---headless-smokecheck --no-workers
+ARIS Demo.exe --headless-smokecheck --no-workers

+---

-Platform support
+## Platform support

-Windows ✅ (included)
+- Windows ✅ (release included)
-macOS 🔧 (scripts + CI ready)
+- macOS 🔧 (build scripts + CI ready)
-Linux 🔧 (scripts + CI ready)
+- Linux 🔧 (build scripts + CI ready)

-Core idea
+---

+## Philosophy

 Capabilities are admitted, not assumed.
 Behavior is enforced, not implied.
-Run (Windows)

-Unzip and run:

-ARIS Demo.exe

-Optional:

---headless-smokecheck --no-workers
+---

+## Notes

+- This demo is designed to showcase system behavior in a controlled environment
+- Not all internal components are exposed
+- Feedback and testing are welcome